flectra-hq/documentation-user/purchase/purchases/master/suppliers.rst

 Keeping track of your vendors can be a real burden in day-to-day business life.
 Prices can change and you might have several suppliers for one product.
-With Odoo you have the possibility to directly link vendors with the corresponding product and specify prices automatically the first time you purchase them.
+With Flectra you have the possibility to directly link vendors with the corresponding product and specify prices automatically the first time you purchase them.